alexziskind1/ns-workshop-start/docs/chapters/chapter5.md

 Head to `match.component.ts`.

-Currently the `MatchComponent` has a `match` attribute, however in this state there is no way to update the value of the match from the `LeagueMatches` Component.
+Currently the `MatchComponent` has a `match` attribute, however in this state there is no way to update the value of the match from the `LeagueMatchesComponent`.

 What we need is to turn the `match` into an `@Input` type attribute.